Lgeoffrion/cookie-swap/README.md

 Before starting development of this application, we needed to npm install express, dotenv, express-session, googleapis, mysqul2, moment, if-env, mysql, nodemailer, passport, path and sequelize packages.
 We created the database on jawsDB and deployed to Heroku.

+## Service Unit Manager user name and password

+You will need a service unit manager login to be able to run this app.
+We are using email address as the username.

+username : JA@gmail.com
+password : password1

 ## Things that worked well

 A couple of things that worked well for us are listed below.